- Chart

 Weaknesses

-- Sensitivity to regulatory changes and rate decisions.
+- High regulatory burden and potential for unfavorable rate decisions.

 Opportunities

-- Growth in renewable energy generation and investment in clean energy technologies.
+- Growth in renewable energy generation and storage.

-- Modernization of the grid to improve resilience and integrate distributed energy resources.
+- Modernization of grid infrastructure to enhance reliability and efficiency.

 - Expansion of electric vehicle charging infrastructure.